IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 ```
 }

-Please notice that if the cell you want to update, via reference to [`IgxGridCell`]({environment:angularApiUrl}/classes/igxgridcell.html), is outside @@igComponent's display container the new value will not be submitted.

 ### Cell Editing Templates

 You can see and learn more for default cell editing templates in the [general editing topic](editing.md#editing-templates).